nathanakalish/netartificer/README.md

 # NetArtificer

+Artificers use ingenuity and magic to unlock extraordinary capabilities in ~~objects~~ network switches.

 NetArtificer is a Bash-powered network toolkit for quick diagnostics, switch wrangling, and troubleshooting.
 It's menu-driven, works on Linux and macOS, and is mostly tested on Aruba switches (Cisco/Netgear support is there, but not guaranteed—I've only got Aruba gear to play with!).

 ## Why use NetArtificer?